jdybuncio/dsi_capstone_1/README.md

 Using StratifiedKFold because it preserves the percentage of samples from each class.

+Evaluating the performance of 3 models with varying features:

-    Full model uses ~69 predictors
+    1. Full model uses all 69 predictors
-    Secondary model uses 29 predictors, with fewer social features in the model Third model uses 18 predictors, focusing on outcomes only
+    2. Secondary model uses 29 predictors, using demographic and educational performance features
+    3. Third model uses 18 predictors, focusing on outcomes only

 ### Model Specs